Xingchen-Yu/udacity_blockchain/README.md

 # Blockchain projects
 This repository contains my work on the Udacity blockchain projects.
+I appreciate the reviewer for their constructive suggestions.